ciresiemanym/platform-documentation/docs/heal_workspaces.md

       * The folder “brh.data-commons.org” in the “data” folder will host the data files you have exported from the Discovery Page.
 Move these files to the /pd directory if you do not want to have to export them again.
       * /pd has a capacity limit of 10GB.

 6. Start a new notebook under “Notebook” in the Launcher tab.
-Click the tiles in the launcher and choose between Python 3 or R Studio as the base programmatic language. *Note: You can open and run multiple notebooks in your workspace.
-However, the generic, tutorial and nextflow workspace images are currently separate docker images, so there is no functionality to combine them or run nextflow in the tutorial or generic images.
+Click the tiles in the launcher and choose between Python 3 or R Studio as the base programming language. *Note: You can open and run multiple notebooks in your workspace; however, the generic, tutorial and nextflow workspace images are currently separate Docker images.
+There is no functionality to combine them or run nextflow in the Tutorial or Generic images.
 This may be available in the future, after further testing and development activities.*

       ![Start a new notebook under “Notebook” in the Launcher tab][img New Notebook]